One of the benefits of paying for purchases with a credit card is that you don’t have to pay off what you owe immediately.

-While a credit card will be the right choice for those who don’t want to have to pay off what they owe immediately, if you always clear your balance in full each month and are looking for a card which comes with added benefits, it may worth considering a charge card.
+However, if you always clear your credit card balance in full each month and are looking for a card which comes with added benefits, it may be worth considering a charge card.

 Charge cards versus credit cards – how they differ